 Differential Machine Learning

-The work was inspired by the publication of Danske Bank quantitative analysts Antoine Savine and Brian Huge in which the authors introduced a novel approach to building extremely efficient pricing and risk approximators for arbitrary financial derivative instruments.
+The work was inspired by publication of Danske Bank quantitative analysts Antoine Savine and Brian Huge in which the authors introduced a novel approach to building extremely efficient pricing and risk approximators for arbitrary financial derivative instruments.

-Differential machine learning (ML) presented in , combines automatic adjoint differentiation (AAD) with deep learning to estimate the value and risk sensitivities of the financial derivatives.
+Differential machine learning (ML) presented in , combines automatic adjoint differentiation (AAD) with deep learning to estimate value and risk sensitivities of the financial derivatives.

 For example, in the simplest situation in the Black-Scholes framework.
 While an explicit expression for the option delta is available, we can also estimate it via the pathwise method as follows.
 We first write the option payoff as

-where it follows from (2) and (3) that
+It follows from (2) and (3) that

-the estimator (4) is easily calculated via a Monte Carlo simulation.
+The estimator (4) is easily calculated via a Monte-Carlo simulation.

 Cases selected to evaluate the approach of differential neural networks and estimate performance of pure AAD

 - Valuation of Asian options with arithmetic averaging and their greeks (delta and vega) for the model with constant volatility.